kangshwan/MotionMamba_Implementation/README.md

 ## Key Contributions
 1. **Mamba Block Construction**:
-   - Combines the **Mamba Block design approach from the DiM paper** with **code implementation techniques from the ViM paper**.
+   - Combines the **Mamba Block design approach from the DiM project** with **code implementation techniques from the ViM project**.
    - Ensures compliance with the Apache License 2.0 as required by Mamba and ViM.

 2. **Training Pipeline**:
-   - The training process integrates methodologies introduced in the **MLD paper**, which is licensed under MIT License.
+   - The training process integrates methodologies introduced in the **MLD project**, which is licensed under MIT License.

 3. **Code Integration**:
    - All code is developed with respect to the licenses and intellectual property of the referenced repositories.